mist-devel/mist-binaries/cores/a2600/readme.md

 - F12                                                  -> OSD

 ## Mapper support:
-- F4, F6, F8 - standard Atari mappers, autodetected by ROM size
+- F4, F6, F8 - standard Atari mappers, autodetected from the ROM size
 - E0 - Parker Bros. mapper, need .E0 file extension
 - 3F - Used for Tigervision 8K ROMs, need .3F file extension
 - FE - Activision mapper, used in Robot Tank and Decathlon, use .FE file extension
 - FA - CBS RAM Plus titles, use .FA file extension
 - CV - Commavid titles, use .CV file extension
 - P2 - Pitfall II Lost Caverns (DPC chip), use .P2 extension
+- E7 - M-Network cart (Bump'n'Jump, Burgertime), use .E7 extension

 Some titles use an extra 128 byte RAM (called SuperChip).
 Unfortunately it cannot be autodected easily, so use the Load SuperChip OSD option to load these titles, or set